mindsmiths/docs/docs/Coding Environment/connecting-git.md

 Depending on what you want to do, you can connect the remote GitHub/GitLab repository in two different ways:
 1. You can push the initial code from your Mindsmiths web IDE to a new git repo.
 [Create a new repo](#create-a-new-repo)
 2. You can pull already existing code into your Mindsmiths web IDE.
-Jump to [Pull existing repo](#pull-an-existing-repo)
+Jump to [Pull an existing repo](#pull-an-existing-repo)

 ### Create a new repo